18 Best Japanese Snacks You Will Never Have Enough Of!

 #14 Instant Ramen

-Nothing screams top Japanese snack to me more than instant ramen!
-Whether in a cup or in a bowl, this blend of springy chewy noodles and hot broth is the ultimate comfort food.
+Nothing screams top Japanese snacks to us more than instant ramen!
+Whether in a cup or a bowl, this blend of springy chewy noodles and hot broth is the ultimate comfort food.
 Instant ramen noodles are available in a wide variety of flavours such as shrimp, tonkotsu and shoyu.
-Popular ramen brands include Nissin and Ichiran.
+Popular ramen brands include Nissin and Ichiran, our favourite when in Japan.

 → Shop now